cds-snc/simplify-privacy-statements-V2/README.md

 The directory structure inside `aws` reflects the split into independent modules.
 For example, `ecr`, contains the lifecycle policy and configuration that creates the ECR that will be used by the `app (lambda)` module.

+At the moment, there is only a production environment in the `env` which contains the Terragrunt scripts.

 # What is each Terraform module

 `aws/app`

+Contains the Lambda function module that has read, write and root user access to the Elastic File System (EFS).
+Also contains lambda function url that is used by the cloudfront module.

+`aws/cloudfront`
+Contains:
+- Certificates: used to request a DNS validated certificate, deploy the required validation records and wait for validation to complete.
+- Cloudfront: creates an Cloudfront web distribution and contains HTTP response headers and their values.
+- IAM
+- Route53
+- S3: holds access logs
+- WAF: WAFv2 Web ACL resource

+`aws/ecr`
+Contains the Elastic Container Registry (ECR) Repository, that will hold the docker image

+`aws/efs`
+Contains resources to allow the storage for and access of the generated privacy statements

+`aws/hosted_zone`
+Manages Route53 Hosted Zone

+`aws/vpc`
+Contains the VPC module and ingress and egress rules.
+It allows the lambda function to be able to access the VPC.